Be Alert to Signs of Imposter Investment Scams

 2. Go to the source.
 Don't assume that information you receive from a supposed investment professional is legitimate.
 Before investing, research both professionals and firms by going directly to the sources that collect regulatory information, including FINRA's BrokerCheck and the SEC's Investment Adviser Public Disclosure database, and contact your state regulator.

-Be aware that certain categories of investment advisers can appear in these databases but are subject to more limited reporting obligations, such as exempt reporting advisers (ERAs).
-However, ERAs typically only manage portfolios of private funds—not those of retail investors.
+Be aware that certain categories of investment advisors can appear in these databases but are subject to more limited reporting obligations, such as exempt reporting advisors (ERAs).
+However, ERAs typically only manage portfolios of private funds--not those of retail investors.
 If someone claiming to be from an ERA is soliciting you directly, consider that a red flag.

 Compare documentation you received with reports you obtain yourself, looking for inconsistencies such as a slightly different firm name or location.
 Verify whether the phone number or website provided to you match what's listed in the firm's Client Relationship Summary (Form CRS), and look for independent signs that a firm is actively operating.